ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 Over the past few days, I got curious about Evo 2, initially because of the application of a non-Transformer architecture and the nuances of modeling on genomic data.
 Quickly, I found myself diving through Wikipedia and Deep Research reports to understand the biological concepts and the technical details of Evo 2.
 This post is a distillation of my understanding of Evo 2, which I hope will be useful to anyone interested in learning more about the intersection of LLMs and biology.

-My goal is by the end you'll understand (1) why genomic sequence modeling can't simply rely on off-the-shelf Transformers, (2) how Evo 2 can be useful in today's biological workflows and (3) how Evo 2 and similar genomic foundation models may evolve in the future.
+By the end of this post, my goal is for you to understand (1) why genomic sequence modeling can't simply rely on off-the-shelf Transformers, (2) how Evo 2 can be useful in today's biological workflows and (3) how Evo 2 and similar genomic foundation models may evolve in the future.

 # Overview

 ![Evo 2 Cover](/evo2/cover.png)

 Unlike modern LLMs, which are optimized for the constraints of natural language, Evo 2 is tailored to genomic sequences.
-Genomic modeling is different domain than language modeling.
-From a low-entropy vocabulary to complex long-range token dependencies between tokens that are up to 1M tokens apart and single-token precision for clinical accuracy, Evo 2’s constraints are quite specific to genomes.
+From a low-entropy vocabulary to complex long-range token dependencies between tokens that are up to 1M tokens apart and single-token precision for clinical accuracy, modeling genomic sequences is quite different than natural language.

 Evo 2 is a successor to [Evo](https://arcinstitute.org/news/blog/evo), which was the first large genomic language model released by Arc back in early 2024.
 Evo showed that large, long-context genomic DNA foundation models could viably generate “realistic” genomic sequences.
 But, Evo only focused on prokaryotes, and didn’t generalize well to human genomes.
 To accurately predict animal and human genomic sequences, Evo 2 modifies both the training data set to include eukaryotic genomes and the architecture of Evo to work for the larger eukaryotic genomes.